-Feel like a failure as a writer, blogger, or freelancer?
-You’re not alone.
-Use these tips for failing and bouncing back as a writer to help you overcome rejection, criticism, and hard knocks.
+Do you feel like a failure as a writer, blogger, or freelancer?
+You are not alone.
+Use these tips for failing and bouncing back to help you overcome the rejection and criticism all successful writers experience.

-I’m driven to write this because I’ve recently received criticisms on both this website and Quips and Tips for Couples Coping With Infertility.
-Criticisms aren’t necessarily failures per se…but they sure sting!
+I’m driven to write this because I received criticism on 6 Personality Traits of Successful Writers.
+Criticisms aren’t necessarily failures, but they sure sting!
 And sometimes they take a long time to heal.

-How to Fail and Bounce Back as a Writer, Blogger, or Freelancer
+How to Fail and Bounce Back as a Writer

 Remember the dog-and-vomit analogy.
 I recently read There Is a Season by Patrick Lane, about his journey through addiction and recovery.
 He said thinking about terrible things in the past is like a dog returning to his own vomit (or something to that effect).
 I love this analogy, and use it when I trudge down the path of self-criticism.
 Instead of beating myself up, I tell myself that I’m not a dog and I refuse to go back to my own vomit…and I then think “Eeewwww…” and I move on!
 This is a practical, effective way to stop feeling like a writing failure.